 "In academic integrity policy is completely based on our culture.
 It's not universal.
 What we do doesn't exist in other countries, and how we interpret it is completely based on our own culture.
 Coming into a new place and having to catch up really quickly on something, literally, that's so foreign is definitely a challenge."

 Patience, compassion, and a variety of educational resources can help international students with their understanding of plagiarism here in America.
-And while there are a wide variety of cultural differences, here are three distinct concepts from around the world that differ from the US definition of academic integrity.
+And while there are a wide variety of cultural differences, here are a few distinct concepts from around the world that differ from the US definition of academic integrity.

 Memorization as a Form of Respect

-Throughout much of China, students in schools are taught the Confucian principle of respecting those who offer wisdom by memorizing their teachings.
-Whether in history, social studies, science, or literature, most Chinese students are discouraged from producing original work in an academic setting and instead advised to remember and repeat the ideas of the masters in those subject areas as a form of respect.
+Throughout much of East Asia, students in schools are taught the explicit hierarchies within widespread Confucian principles of respecting those who offer wisdom by memorizing their teachings.
+Whether in history, social studies, science, or literature, most East Asian students are discouraged from producing original work in an academic setting and instead advised to remember and repeat the ideas of the masters in those subject areas as a form of respect.